 This woman is the body that makes a shadow

-on the side of the bar.
+on a side of the bar.
 Her body

 blocks the light trying to shuffle